hgeaydem/openshift-virt-labs/docs/workshop/content/console.md

 Thanks for participating in our lab.
 We hope you found it informative and educational!

 As mentioned, if you have found errors or omissions we want to know about them and fix them!
-Submit your pull requests to the [RHPDS branch](https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/rhpds) or email (field-engagement@redhat.com) the team directly so we can work together!
+Submit your pull requests to the [RHPDS branch](https://github.com/RHFieldProductManagement/openshift-virt-labs/tree/rhpds) or email the team directly (field-engagement@redhat.com) so we can work together!

 _Any and all feedback is warmly welcomed and appreciated!_

-**Happy Virtualizing!**
+**Happy Virtualizing** and **Virtualising** from your friends around the world!